 Raised in the San Francisco Bay Area, Elizabeth found her passion for health work at the age of eighteen with the AmeriCorps program City Year.
-As a City Year corps member, Elizabeth spent a year working in an under-served elementary school in Boston, Massachusetts, where she witnessed firsthand how health and education are interconnected.
-Following City Year, she pursued her Bachelor’s degree at the University of California, San Diego, where she graduated from the Urban Studies and Planning Department in 2013.
-Elizabeth has partnered with community organizations across the United States on a myriad of programs and projects related to health, including collaboration with the BAME CDC on access to food in San Diego, and with Outside In Social Services in Portland, Oregon , where she assisted homeless individuals in obtaining health insurance and medical care.
+As a corps member, Elizabeth spent a year working in Boston, Massachusetts, where she witnessed firsthand how health, poverty, and equity are interconnected.
+Since that time, Elizabeth has partnered with community organizations across the United States on a myriad of programs and projects related to health, including collaboration with the BAME CDC on access to food in San Diego, with Outside In Social Services on access to healthcare in Portland, Oregon , with Adelante Development Center on food security in Albuquerque, New Mexico, and with Families USA on Medicaid policy and advocacy in Washington, D.C.
 Elizabeth is a proud alumna of the Bill Emerson National Hunger Fellowship, a program which engages young leaders in anti-hunger and anti-racism work on a policy and community level.
-As a 21st class Hunger Fellow, she worked alongside the Fiestas Food Initiative in Albuquerque, New Mexico on several food security programs and federal benefits programs and with Families USA, in Washington, D.C. on Medicaid policy and advocacy for vulnerable populations.
+Elizabeth was also honored to be selected for the second cohort of the Rockwood Building Power fellowship, an experience which allowed her to learn alongside social changes leaders from San Diego and Sacramento.

 During her time with the UC San Diego Center for Community Health, Elizabeth has had the opportunity to work alongside communities on topics ranging from youth advocacy to worksite wellness to lactation accommodation.
 Currently, Elizabeth manages the Nutrition Pantry Program (NPP) under the Urban Food Equity (UFE) program.
 In this role, Elizabeth is able to offer technical assistance and resources to food pantries throughout San Diego County.